madetech/handbook/benefits/untracked_holiday.md

 * We use the calendar when working out project allocation and the number of days being billed to customers, so it's important that it is always up-to-date and accurate.

 * Time off due to illness and/or injury are handled separately.
-Unlimited holiday cannot be used for these types of absences.
+Untracked holiday cannot be used for these types of absences.

 * If a team members performance declines significantly due to abuse of this policy, then we reserve the right to review their use of this policy.